JFLarvoire/SysToolsLib/C/MsvcLibX/ReadMe.txt

 Important: Changing the code page will only work correctly if cmd.exe is using a TrueType font.
 The default "Raster" font supports code page 437 only.

+To enable that UTF-8 support:
+1) Set the C or C++ source encoding to UTF-8 with BOM.
+(BOM = Byte-Order Mark) Having a BOM is important, as without it some Windows editors will incorrectly detect the encoding, and then sometimes corrupt the source.
-To enable that UTF-8 support, define one of the following constants in the .c source, _before_ including any .h include files:
+2) Define one of the following constants in the .c source, _before_ including any .h include files:
 #define _BSD_SOURCE  1	/* Defined by many standard BSD-Unix programs */
 #define _GNU_SOURCE  1	/* Defined by many standard GNU-Unix/Linux programs */
 #define _UTF8_SOURCE 1	/* MsvcLibX-specific */

+Note that most modern Linux compilers do expect C sources encoded as UTF-8, and will silently ignore the UTF-8 BOM if present.

 Internally, MsvcLibX extends Microsoft's convention of having two ANSI and Wide versions of each routine, respectively with an 'A' and a 'W' suffix.
 Ex:
 FindFirstFile() being an alias to either FindFirstFileA() or FindFirstFileW().
-MsvcLibX uses two additional suffixes: 'U' for UTF-8 version, and 'M' for the common MultiByte subroutine used by both the 'A' and 'U' versions.
+MsvcLibX uses two additional suffixes: 'U' for the UTF-8 version, and 'M' for the common MultiByte subroutine used by both the 'A' and 'U' versions.
 Ex: readlinkW	Posix routine readlink - Wide char version readlinkM	MultiByte char sub-routine, used by the next two routines. readlinkA	Posix routine readlink - ANSI version